- What are the deadlines for applying to Birmingham?

 - How long does it take before my application is approved?

-After you have applied online we will review the application and will expect to get back to you as soon as possible if there are any queries with your application.
+After you have applied online we will review your application and we will get back to you as soon as possible if there are any queries with your application.
 Please be aware that it can take a longer period of time to receive an offer during busy periods.

 - When do I apply for housing?

 You should apply for your housing as soon as you receive your offer letter with your Student ID number.
 We will also email you separately with details about how to apply.
 You can choose to apply for University or Private Sector housing.
 Further information is available on our accommodation pages

 Do I need a Visa, and if so what type?